ietf-wg-masque/draft-ietf-masque-connect-ip/draft-age-masque-connect-ip.md

 In this case, the client does not specify any scope in its request, but is asking to open up a generic IP tunnel.
-The server assigns the client an IPv6 address prefix to client (2001:db8::/64) and a full-tunnel route of all IPv6 addresses (::/0).
+The server assigns the client an IPv6 address prefix to the client (2001:db8::/64) and a full-tunnel route of all IPv6 addresses (::/0).
 The client can then send to any IPv6 host using a source address in its assigned prefix.